Choosing, Installing, and Using a Wall Mounted Electric Fireplace

 - Always review care, maintenance, and safety tips provided by the manufacturer before installing or using any of these devices.

 When selecting which wall mounted electric fireplace will suit your home, there are several considerations.

-- It's size.
+- Size.
 Obviously, it needs to fit in the space you have available.

-- It's heating capacity.
+- Heating capacity.
 You can compare wattage and of course BTUs (British Thermal Unit), which is just an expression of the amount of heat it can produce.